-The Institute is led by the Rectorate, which consists of the Rector, the Vice Rector Academic and Student Affairs, and the Business Director.
+The Institute is led by the Rectorate, which consists of the Rector, the Vice Rector (to be appointed) and the Business Director.

 Remuneration Board Members